Haemoglobin A1C (HbA1c) Test

 HbA1c and Significance

 - 6.5 or higher: probably means ‘having diabetes’.
-It is worth checking with Oral Glucose Tolerance test after assessing for any symptoms of Diabetes.
-Oral Glucose Tolerance Test or simply OGTT involves testing for Fasting Glucose and 2 hour glucose after ingesting 75 grams of Glucose.
+It is worth checking with the Oral Glucose Tolerance test after assessing for any symptoms of Diabetes.
+Oral Glucose Tolerance Test or simply OGTT involves testing for Fasting Glucose and 2-hour glucose after ingesting 75 grams of Glucose.

 Frequency of HbA1c Testing

 This depends on whether one has Diabetes already and what the last HbA1C test showed.